vmstio/vmstio/docus/content/rules/accounts.md

 ---
-title: New Accounts and Approvals
+title: Account Approvals
 ---

-# New Accounts and Approvals
+# Account Approvals

-In order to keep the number of junk accounts on vmst•io as low as possible, we utilize a review process for account creation that includes both manual and automated processes:
+In order to keep the number of junk accounts on vmst.io as low as possible, we utilize a review process for account creation that includes both manual and automated processes:

 |       **Method**      | **Automatic** | **Manual** |
 |-----------------------|---------------|------------|